Who is entitled to read a will after death?

-When dealing with the Estate of someone who's died, it is important to ensure that everyone involved knows where they stand in respect of the Will.
+When dealing with the estate of someone who's died, it is important to ensure that everyone involved knows where they stand in respect of the will.

 - The deceased's death

-- The appointment of themselves as an Executor
+- The appointment of the executor

-Once the Grant of Probate is issued, the Will becomes a public document and anyone can obtain a copy by applying to the Probate Registry and paying the appropriate fee.
+Once the grant of probate is issued, the will becomes a public document.
+Anyone can then obtain a copy by applying to the Probate Registry and paying the appropriate fee.